blazery/laravel-livewire-wizard/README.md

 }
 ```
 Changing these classes is all it takes for your steps and wizard to support a wider variety of datatypes.
 For backwards compatibility reasons, the original components are still available.
 StepComponents that don't require Forms or Models can still extend `Spatie\LivewireWizard\Components\StepComponent`, skipping the dehydration of events.
-This is compatible with the new `HydratedWizardComponent`, so mixed `StepComponent` classes is allowed.
+This is compatible with the new `HydratedWizardComponent`, so mixing `StepComponents` and `DehydratedStepComponent` in a single Wizard is allowed.

 ### Alternative method
 The changes made for this new feature are also available as traits.
 Adding these to existing Wizards and Steps should have the same result.